 Having Preston played by actual transgender actor Marquis Vilson was a great move by the SVU crew – representation matters and I’m happy to see him play such a moving role.

 Justice For All was a good theme, and one I’m glad to see carried all the way through.
 Unfortunately, it’s just been done into the dust.
 Let’s be clear – sex workers being ignored or outright mistreated when they report an assault is not a thing of the past.
 It’s an issue that continues to plague us today.
-However, in a show like SVU that’s been on for 18 seasons – it’s a plot line we’ve seen too many times.
+However, in a show like SVU that’s been on for 18 seasons – it’s a plot line we’ve seen too many times and so was a disappointing choice for me.
 I’m glad they brought in the transgender soldier, but it wasn’t enough to save the episode for me.

 Law and Order: SVU next airs on Wednesday, April 18th at 9/8c on NBC